chjch/LAA4356/tutorials/3-raster_design.md

 ### 1.1 Single-band raster dataset

-Values in a single-band raster dataset can be used to represent temperature, elevation, soil pH value, etc.
+Values in a single-band raster dataset may represent temperature, elevation, soil pH value, etc.
 The three main ways to display single-band raster datasets are shown below.

 - using two colors (binary)